bioc/mosdef/README.md

 ## Installation

-You can install the version of `mosdef` which is ob Bioconductor with these commands:
+You can install the version of `mosdef` which is on Bioconductor with these commands:

 ``` r
 if (!require("BiocManager")) {